-On February 16, 2009, the Company entered into a credit facility with Harris N.A. for an unsecured line of credit for up to a maximum of \$10,000,000 up to and including January 29, 2010.
-On October 9, 2009 the credit facility was extended to December 31, 2010.
+On February 16, 2009, the Company entered into a credit facility with Harris N.A. for an unsecured line of credit facility for up to a maximum of \$10,000,000 up to and including January 29, 2010.
+On October 9, 2009, the credit facility was extended to December 31, 2010.
 The credit facility replaced the Company's previous credit facility, which was terminated and contained substantially the same terms as the Company's new credit facility.
 The Company could use the credit facility for working capital, to refinance existing indebtedness, for stock repurchase and for general corporate purposes.
 Borrowings under the credit facility bore interest at either the bank's most recently publicly announced prime rate or at a London Interbank Offered Rate ("LIBOR") based rate plus 1.25% as determined in accordance with the loan agreement.
-The credit facility included certain financial covenants that required the Company to maintain a minimum tangible net worth, liabilities to tangible net worth ratios and interest coverage ratios.
-The Company used its credit facility from time to time, although there was no utilization of this credit facility at June 30, 2009.
+The weighted-average interest rate was 3.25% on the outstanding borrowings of \$5,863,349 as of May 12, 2010.
 The Company's credit facility with Harris N.A. was terminated on May 12, 2010 and the outstanding balance of \$5,863,349 as of that date was fully repaid.

 On May 12, 2010, the Company entered into a new secured credit facility with JPMorgan Chase Bank, N.A. ("Lender").
 The Credit Agreement dated May 12, 2010 between the Company and the Lender ("Credit Agreement") provides for an \$8,000,000 revolving secured credit facility with interest rates either ranging from 0.0% to 0.75% over the Lender's most recently publicly announced prime rate or 2.0% to 3.0% over LIBOR, depending on the Company's leverage ratio.
+The Company pays a fee of 0.3% to 0.45% for unused amounts committed in the credit facility.
 The Credit Agreement expires on July 31, 2013.
 In addition to the revolving loans, the Credit Agreement also provides that the Company may, from time to time, request the Lender to issue letters of credit for the benefit of the Company of up to a sublimit of \$2,000,000 and subject to certain other limitations.
 The loans may be used only for general corporate purposes of the Company.

 The Credit Agreement contains certain affirmative, negative and financial covenants customary for financings of this type.
 The negative covenants include restrictions on other indebtedness, liens, fundamental changes, certain investments, asset sales, sale and leaseback transactions and transactions with affiliates, among other restrictions.
 The financial covenants include a minimum current ratio, minimum tangible net worth and maximum leverage ratio requirements.
 The Company and the Lender also entered into the Pledge and Security Agreement dated May 12, 2010 under which the Company granted the Lender a security interest in substantially all of the Company's assets in connection with the Company's obligations under the Credit Agreement.
-At June 30, 2010, the outstanding balance on this credit facility was \$1,250,000.
+At June 30, 2011 and 2010, the outstanding balance on this credit facility was \$1,400,000 and \$1,250,000, respectively.
+The applicable interest rates at June 30, 2011 were 2.19% on \$1,000,000 of outstanding balance and 3.25% on \$400,000 of outstanding balance.
 The applicable interest rates at June 30, 2010 were 2.84% on \$1,000,000 of outstanding balance and 3.75% on \$250,000 of outstanding balance.
-The weighted average interest rate in effect in the borrowings outstanding as of June 30, 2010 was 3.02%.
+The weighted average interest rates in effect on the borrowings outstanding as of June 30, 2011 and 2010 were 2.49% and 3.02%, respectively.